krateoplatformops/github-provider-kog-chart/README.md

 - **/samples** folder: Contains example resources for each supported resource type as seen in this README.
 These examples demonstrate how to create and manage GitHub resources using the Krateo GitHub Provider.

 - **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin) that is used as a proxy for the GitHub API to resolve some inconsistencies in the OpenAPI Specification.
-The spacific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md)
+The specific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md)

 - **Service**: Exposes the plugin described above, allowing the resource controllers to communicate with the GitHub API through the plugin, if needed.

+## Troubleshooting

+For troubleshooting, you can refer to the [Troubleshooting guide](./docs/troubleshooting.md) in the `/docs` folder of this chart.
+It contains common issues and solutions related to this chart.